breakdowns/slam-mirrorbot/README.md

 - [`yash-dk`](https://github.com/yash-dk) for implementation of qBittorrent on Python
 - [`xyou365`](https://github.com/xyou365) for Service Accounts script

-And many more people who aren't mentioned here, but can be found in [Contributors](https://github.com/SlamDevs/slam-mirrorbot/graphs/contributors).
+And many more people who aren't mentioned heere, but can be found in [Contributors](https://github.com/SlamDevs/slam-mirrorbot/graphs/contributors).